ben-greco/base58id/README.md

 - Generates IDs faster than 180,000 per second per instance.
 - Can pre-generate and store up to `math.MaxInt32` unique IDs in memory to be retrieved during burst usage, depending on configuration.
 See parameters section.
-- Never uses disk storage for unique ID generation.
+- Never uses disk storage.
-- Uses a small amount of memory for unique ID generation per instance.
+- Uses a small amount of memory per instance.

 ## What base58id is NOT